 Ever run with a hurt knee?

-If you answered yes than you are among the 60% of runners who develop a runner related injury every year.
+If you answered yes than you are among the many runners who develop a runner related injury every year.
 I’ve been there and there’s nothing worse than an injury that prevents us from running.
 Runners knee is the most common.

 Sure we must rest the injury but it’s essential to work in exercises for a quicker recovery.
 Personally, I’ve ran and recovered from runners knee simultaneously while training for my next race.
 The key is to shift your focus to your recovery days and just gradually increase your mileage with caution.